 - The funds management will be appropriately and transparently controlled by the issuer, which will allow an auditor to perform a complementary review.

-- The issuer of green bonds will periodically update the information about how the funds are used and the sustainability benefits obtained.
+- The issuer of this type of bonds will periodically update the information about how the funds are used and the environmental benefits obtained.

 In 2014, Iberdrola became the first Spanish company to issue a green bond.
-With a total of 17 transactions issued as at April 2020, for a value of 11.4 billion euros, the group is an international benchmark in this type of financing and has been named most impressive green debt issuer by GlobalCapital magazine in 2016, 2017 and 2018 Sustainable and Responsible Capital Markets Awards.
+The group is an international model for this type of financing and has been recognised by GlobalCapital magazine for the second year running as the foremost corporate issuer of this type of bonds — fourth year to appear in the top three — in its Sustainable and Responsible Capital markets Awards.